 In addition, for service-oriented laboratories, particularly those servicing regulatory authorities, the selection of methods is guided by, amongst other things, the country’s specific regulatory requirements in accordance with national biosafety laws, and should include an assessment of the nature of the goods that would be commonly under investigation as well as the available technical capacity within each individual laboratory to successfully preform the methods of choice.

 This module presents an overview of the theoretical and practical aspects of some of the more commonly used methodologies for the detection, identification and quantification of LMOs, including their strengths and limitations.

+Additional information about methods may be available from ISO TC 34/SC 16 and from Codex

 Protein-based methods